The Ultimate Comparison of Machine Learning vs Deep Learning

 Deep learning and machine learning are distinct technologies within artificial intelligence (AI).
 While both involve training models on data for predictions, they differ in design, capabilities, and applications.
 Let’s compare deep learning and machine learning.

-Machine Learning vs Deep Learning: Differences1.
-Problem-Solving Approach
+Machine Learning vs Deep Learning: Differences

 Feature engineering in traditional machine learning involves the manual extraction and selection of relevant features from raw data by human experts, who assign appropriate weights to each feature.
 This process aims to optimize the performance of machine learning models by enhancing the representation and predictive power of the data.